NadineeSCH/ensign-assignment/1/README.md

 ## Final Choice

 I opted for divs with sections due to their flexibility.
 To achieve uniformity, I clipped the content within each section, ensuring consistent width and height.
+The final output can be found in page.html and style.css.